Straight talk to empower your people and drive business

 Robotic process automation

-Automate repetitive activities across multiple systems via software robots that replicate a user’s workflow
+Automates repetitive activities across multiple systems via software robots that replicate a user’s workflow.

 Natural language processing